 Aikman was selected with the first-overall pick in the 1989 NFL Draft by the Dallas Cowboys.
 He was the first of four draft picks in the top five of that draft to eventually be enshrined in Canton.
 Although his career didn’t get off to a great start Aikman was a Pro Bowl selection in his third season, the first of six consecutive appearances.

 In his fourth year, the Cowboys had their first serious team success as they won the Super Bowl, and Aikman was named as MVP of Super Bowl XXVII.
-They repeated the following season, and then won Super Bowl XXX to capture three championships in four seasons.
+They repeated the following season, and then won Super Bowl XXX to capture three championships in four seasons in Texas.